baobach/baobach.github.io/_posts/2025-03-01-jensen-inequality.md

 ---
-title: 'Visual Intuition Behind Jensen's Inequality'
+title: 'Accuracy vs Precision in Algorithmic Trading Using Machine Learning Models'
 date: 2025-01-25
-permalink: /posts/2025/01/quantconnect-framework/
+permalink: /posts/2025/01/sample/
 tags:
+  - quantitative finance
-  - algorithmic trading
+  - machine learning
-  - quantconnect
+  - optimization
-  - python
+  - sharpe ratio
 ---

 When developing machine learning (ML) models for algorithmic trading, one of the key challenges is determining the trade-off between accuracy and precision.
 Accuracy measures the overall correctness of predictions, while precision focuses on the relationship between true positives (money-making bets) and false positives (money-losing bets).
 This trade-off directly influences the expected Sharpe ratio, which is critical for assessing the risk-adjusted return of a trading strategy.
 By analyzing the outcomes of market bets within specific time windows, practitioners can identify target metrics to optimize both model training and validation.